dbrugne/donut/README.md

 - [x] make add/edit picture work in all cases (inclusing "cancel")
 - [x] re-Add a method on user model with "format" parameter (use in account/, user/ and #header)
 - [x] in chat and on account/edit pass only the cloudinary id and implement image loading on client side
-- [-] configure well upload constrains (maxsize, format ..) => not supported by jQuery uploader
+- [ ] configure well upload constrains (maxsize, format ..) => not supported by jQuery uploader
 - [x] handle default image
 - [ ] add "delete" image (delete action in form and removing on cloud)
 - [ ] on image change "delete" previous image
 - [ ] cloudinary cache bug http://cloudinary.com/documentation/jquery_image_manipulation#image_versions

-- Chat
+**Chat**
 - [x] Chat default room with auto-join on connection
 - [x] Review the chat interface loading process (init: {client, main, router}, run: (client-connect, ->welcome, home content, router start, join route hash, then join room welcome)
--- [x] Repair URL-room-auto-join (double join when room is both in URL and user mongo entity, broke the routing) -- [x] Add a proxy for room:join/room:success to avoid previous bug in better way
+- [x] Repair URL-room-auto-join (double join when room is both in URL and user mongo entity, broke the routing)
+- [x] Add a proxy for room:join/room:success to avoid previous bug in better way
 - [x] Remove "your profile" in header and put the link on username
 - [x] Modify "header" link to open account/ in blank
 - [x] Add a chat button in logged header